SoundScapeRenderer/ssr/doc/manual/operation.rst

 ``Return``.
 The instantaneous orientation will then be interpreted as straight forward, i.e. upwards on the screen (:math:`\alpha = 90^\circ`\ ).

+SSR is progressively (and silently) moving from 2D scenes to 3D scenes.
+The :ref:`binaural renderer<binaural_renderer>` can handle head tracking about all three axes of rotation if the HRIRs are provided in SOFA.
+We recommend using the :ref:`browser-based GUI<browser-based_gui>` to monitor the tracking as the built-in GUI only visualizes tracking along the azimuth.

 .. _prep_isense:

 Preparing InterSense InertiaCube3